piboistudios/anvil/README.md

 - Set CWD back to the original running directory
 - Continue regular build process (at this point, your project should be able to be properly linked and utilized by the user)

-## Library Authors

-Authors can also use this tool for testing, simply call the same initialization macro you put in `extraParams.hxml` in whatever.hxml file builds/runs your tests.